Charlie-Hoang/Goal/README.md

 - Swift 5.0

 ## Tools & Framework
-- not using any framework because project too small and basic, so I just implemented by using default iOS Apis
+- not using any other framework than iOS sdk because project too small and basic, so I just implemented by using default iOS Apis
+- Networking using URLSession in iOS sdk
+- Highligh video player is using AVPlayerViewController in iOS sdk

 ## Application Architectural Pattern
 - MVVM: Separate business logic and UI implementation (Although there are not much business logic in this small app).